hereismari/tensorflow-workshop/code_samples/distributed_tensorflow/README.md

 ## How to run distributed tensorflow with Estimators + Experiment

-Here are structions of how to run distributed tensorflow with data parallelism for free (**no changes in the code to get it!!!**) using estimators and experiments with **TensorFlow v1.2 or higher**.
+Here are instructions of how to run distributed tensorflow with data parallelism for free (**no changes in the code to get it!!!**) using estimators and experiments with **TensorFlow v1.2 or higher**.

 * In the local folder you'll find instructions about how to play with the